soazcomms/soazcomms.github.io/README.md

 Once each .dat file in DSNdata/NEW is processed it is deleted.
 * ### Step 5
 Each file in DSNdata/BOX is uploaded to the Box repository, in the DSNdata/ARCHIVE folder, and is deleted from DSNdata/BOX.
+Files are stored in the format DSNnnn-U_SiteName_yy.csv.
-This is intended as a permanent archive of the processed data.
+The files in the This is intended as a permanent archive of the processed data.
 + ### Step 6
 A record of the file operations above is written to a running [LOG](https://github.com/soazcomms/soazcomms.github.io/blob/main/DSNdata/RUN_LOG).
 # Visualizing data